XSS Playground

 top.location forced redirect

-Replace the entire parent window from inside an iframe.
-The classic test for sandbox allow-top-navigation.
+Replace the whole parent window from inside an iframe and compare sandbox allow-top-navigation behavior.

 <iframe src="https://xss-playground.com/embed/top-redirect?lang=en" title="XSS Playground - top.location forced redirect" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>